 There are several places you can find available home improvement grants.
 Your best bet is to start with your local HUD office (Housing and Urban Development).
 HUD offers grants like the HOME Investment Partnerships Program for low-income homeowners, as well as various types of home repair loans.
 Visit HUD.gov to find the office in your area.

 You can also look to the National Residential Improvement Association for grants.
 Just fill out the NRIA’s brief application form, and tell them about your property, the home’s history and the projects or improvements you’d like to take on.
 An NRIA specialist will get back to you with potential grants you may be eligible for.
 They might also include options for tax credits, home improvement loans, discount programs and local incentives that can help you cover—or at least reduce—the cost of your projects.

 Requirements & Eligibility

-Eligibility requirements vary by grant.
+Eligibility requirements vary by the grant.
 For the most part, grants will have requirements pertaining to the homeowner’s income, their location and the projects the money can be used on.